piotrwawrzyn/incognitoz/README.md

 ### With your chrome browser

-If you need some features that pure chromium does not provide, then you can use chrome executable installed on your desktop desktop with this library.
+If you need some features that pure chromium does not provide, then you can use chrome executable installed on your desktop with this library.

 `incognitoz --count <number of pages you want to open> --executablePath <path to your chrome executable>`